How Can You Challenge Breathalyzer Results in a DUI Case?

 Scientific Challenges in Court

-Scientific testimony often plays a central role in DUI trials.
+Scientific testimony also often plays a central role in DUI trials.
 Expert witnesses can explain the science behind breathalyzers and highlight their limitations.
 For example, they may discuss how high body temperatures can artificially inflate BAC readings or how mouth alcohol can contaminate results.

-My goal is not only to defend my clients against the charges but also to protect their future.
-A DUI conviction can affect employment, housing, and personal relationships for years to come.
-Criminal defense is about more than fighting charges—it’s about safeguarding your life.
+My goal is not only to defend you against the charges but also to protect your long-term future.
+A DUI conviction can often affect employment, housing, and personal relationships for years.
+Criminal defense is about more than fighting charges—it’s about safeguarding a client’s life.
+Therefore, the sooner you reach out for representation, the more opportunities you have to challenge the evidence and build a strong defense.

+Breathalyzer results may seem intimidating at first, but with the right approach, they can be effectively challenged.
 As an experienced criminal defense lawyer in Montana, I have seen how aggressively prosecutors pursue DUI cases.
-My responsibility is to match that effort with a thorough and determined defense.
-You deserve an attorney who will thoroughly examine every piece of evidence and vigorously advocate for your rights.
+I strive to match that effort with a thorough and determined defense.

-Reach Out Today
+Reach Out To a Skilled Criminal Defense Attorney Today

-Breathalyzer results may appear convincing, but they aren’t beyond question.
-In Montana DUI cases, these machines can be prone to error, misused by officers, and influenced by outside factors.
+Breathalyzer results may appear convincing, but they aren’t infallible.
+In DUI cases, these machines can be prone to error, misused by officers, and influenced by outside factors.
+By focusing on calibration records, officer training, medical conditions, and constitutional safeguards, you and your attorney can build a criminal defense strategy that challenges the prosecution’s evidence at every level.

-I approach every case with the understanding that the state must prove guilt beyond a reasonable doubt, and breathalyzer evidence often leaves room for doubt.
-By focusing on calibration records, officer training, medical conditions, and constitutional safeguards, I strive to build a criminal defense strategy that challenges the prosecution’s evidence at every level.
-My clients deserve the strongest defense possible, and that begins with holding the state accountable for the reliability of its breathalyzer results.
+At Carl Jensen Jr., I approach every case with the understanding that the state must prove guilt beyond a reasonable doubt.
+You deserve the strongest defense possible, and that begins with holding the state accountable for the reliability of its breathalyzer results.